AntonioLuisGlez/beeyonders_gscam/README.md

 roslaunch gscam RTP_to_ros.launch ROS_PORT:={Source ROS port} USE_H265:={true for H265, false for H264}
 ```
 Here, "Source ROS port" is the RTP port you want to connect to, and "true for H265, false for H264" specifies the encoder type: true for H265 and false for H264.

+### Qualcomm with FLIR HADRON 640R integration RTP streaming

+1. **Configure a SSH access**:
+    - Create a SSH key in yout computer: The next command create two SSH keys (One is public and the other one is private)
+        ```
+        ssh-keygen -t rsa
+        ```
+        During this process, you will be prompted to choose a location to save the key (default is ~/.ssh/id_rsa) and to enter a passphrase (optional).
+You can press Enter to accept the default options and omit the passphrase.

+        The output would look like this:
+        ```
+        Generating public/private rsa key pair.
+        Enter file in which to save the key (/home/yourusername/.ssh/id_rsa): [Press Enter] Enter passphrase (empty for no passphrase): [Press Enter] Enter same passphrase again: [Press Enter]
+        ```
+    - Copy public key to Qualcomm: This command copies the public key generated on your computer to the ~/.ssh/authorized_keys file on the Qualcomm, allowing passwordless authentication.
+        ```
+        ssh-copy-id username@qualcomm_ip
+        ```
+        Replace username with your Qualcomm username and qualcomm_ip with the Qualcomm IP address.
+You will be prompted to enter your Qualcomm account password once to perform the copy.
+If you want to see what is your Qualcomm username you can type `who` in the qualcomm terminal, and if you want to see the Qualcomm IP address you can type `ip addr show` in the computer terminal.

+        The output would look like this:
+        ```
+        The authenticity of host 'qualcomm_ip (qualcomm_ip)' can't be established.
+        RSA key fingerprint is SHA256:...
+        Are you sure you want to continue connecting (yes/no)? yes username@qualcomm_ip's password: [Enter your password]
+        ```
+    - Verify SSH connection without password: You should now be able to connect to Qualcomm from your computer without being prompted for a password.
+        ```
+        ssh username@qualcomm_ip
+        ```

+    - Change execute_remote_cmd.py:
+        Access to execute_remote_cmd.py code located in `/gscam_RTP/src/remote_cmd_executor/src/execute_remote_cmd.py` and replace username@qualcomm_ip with the real values in the next lines:

+        ```python
+        def command_callback(msg):
+        rospy.loginfo("Received command: %s", msg.data)
+        ssh_command = f"ssh username@qualcomm_ip '{msg.data}'"
+        execute_command(ssh_command)
+        ```

+2. **Build gscam_RTP_pkg and remote_cmd_executor packages**:
+    You can build gscam_RTP_pkg and remote_cmd_executor packages with the following command:
+    ```
+   catkin build -DGSTREAMER_VERSION_1_x=On -j4
+    ```
+3. **Launch the ros node for the RTP qualcomm communication**:
+    After building, you can run the ROS node for an RTP qualcomm video stream with:
+    ```
+    source devel/setup.zsh
+    roslaunch gscam RTP_qualcomm.launch USE_H265_cam2:=true
+    ```

 ## Test